SudeepGopavaram/Design_and_analysis_of_nmos_pmos_and_inveter_using_sky130pdk/README.md

    Its ability to detect discrepancies and ensure design consistency contributes to the overall success and reliability of your circuit designs.

+   > *You can refer to Netgen manual [here](http://opencircuitdesign.com/netgen/tutorial/tutorial.html)*

    **1.4 Xschem**

    ![image](https://github.com/SudeepGopavaram/Design_and_analysis_of_nmos_and_pmos_using_sky130pdk/assets/57873021/90b859e9-d0f5-4bca-bff5-cb439948ecec)

-   Xschem is an open-source electronic schematic capture and simulation tool widely used in the field of electronic design automation (EDA).
+   [Xschem](https://xschem.sourceforge.io/stefan/index.html) is an open-source electronic schematic capture and simulation tool widely used in the field of electronic design automation (EDA).
 It provides a versatile platform for designing and simulating analog and digital circuits, facilitating the creation and analysis of complex circuit schematics.

    Xschem also supports advanced features such as model parameter extraction, sensitivity analysis, and waveform plotting, allowing you to fine-tune circuit designs